 Alison is also a trained mediator and a mental health first aider.

 Ross is Director, External Affairs at ENA and joined the organisation in January 2020.
-He has more than a decade of experience providing counsel to senior leaders, most recently Cabinet ministers at the heart of the UK Government.
+He has around 15 years of experience providing counsel to senior leaders, including Cabinet ministers at the heart of the UK Government.

 He began his career in the energy industry at SSE in 2006, where he spent seven years in the Corporate Affairs function before holding similar roles at The Weir Group and Network Rail.
-He moved into the UK Government in 2017 as a civil servant working on building safety policy and supporting Dame Judith Hackitt with the Independent Review of Building Regulations and Fire Safety (Hackitt Review).
+He moved into the UK Government in 2017 as a civil servant working on building safety policy and supporting Dame Judith Hackitt with the Independent Review of Building Regulations and Fire Safety.

 In 2019 he became Special Adviser to the Secretary of State for Northern Ireland, Julian Smith, where he worked on the successful restoration of the Northern Ireland Assembly after a three-year hiatus.

 He holds a degree in business and management studies, a postgraduate certificate in management studies with distinction, and a diploma in professional public relations.

 Our Board is comprised of senior leaders within each of ENA’s member companies, with a Chairperson appointed every two years.
 David Smith, Chief Executive also sits on the Board of ENA.

 Phil Jones, Chair

 Phil is Chair of Energy Networks Association and the President and Chief Executive of member company Northern Powergrid.
 He has been in the electricity distribution sector since 1993.
 He is a chartered electrical engineer and progressed through a number of technical and managerial roles in Yorkshire Electricity prior to the merger with Northern Electric in 2001.
 In 2007 he was awarded an OBE for his services to the energy industry.